Employment offer letter email template [free download]

 Can an email be sent as an official job offer letter?

-These days, very few job offers are communicated through a letter that’s posted to the successful candidate.
+These days, very few job offers are communicated through a letter that’s physically posted to the successful candidate.
 Busy employers don’t have time to print out letters, wait for them to be delivered, and stand by for them to be acknowledged.
 This can become an even more laborious process when you’re printing out employment contracts to be sent with the job offer letter.

 What happens after you send a job offer letter?